-Although Rutherford won the Oscar for Best Supporting Actress, I thought Maggie gave the best performance in the entire film.
-It’s one of her very first film roles, but Smith already demonstrates how good she is at conveying all sorts of complex emotions — she’s the heart of the movie.
-The cast also includes Elsa Martinelli (Blood and Roses) as a wannabe actress, and Dennis Price (Kind Hearts and Coronets) as Cmdr.
+Although Rutherford won the Oscar for Best Supporting Actress for her hilarious performance as the penniless Duchess (probably the beneficiary of the sentimental vote), I thought Dame Maggie gave the best performance in the entire film.
+It’s one of her very first film roles, but Smith already demonstrates how good she is at conveying all sorts of complex emotions.
+The cast also includes Elsa Martinelli (Blood and Roses) as a wannabe actress and Dennis Price (Kind Hearts and Coronets) as Cmdr.
 Millbank.
 Rutherford’s real-life husband, Stringer Davis (Murder She Said), has a cameo as a waiter.

 Conclusions & Final Thoughts:

-Today The V.I.P.s feels like a pilot for a weekly TV series, not necessarily a bad thing.
+Today, The V.I.P.s feels like a pilot for a weekly TV series, not necessarily a bad thing.
 It also paved the way for Arthur Hailey’s highly popular nightstand books Hotel and Airport and their subsequent film/TV adaptations.
 Pop the champagne cork and enjoy!
 Asquith, Rattigan and Hildyard followed The V.I.P.s with The Yellow Rolls-Royce, another episodic, all-star extravaganza.
 Color, 125 minutes, Not Rated.